Iskandar Safa: Hidden Debt Scandal

+Alleged Mossad asset

+In 2015, Israeli newspaper Yedioth Ahronot published an article on French journalist and diplomat Roger Auque's posthumous autobiography, in which he claims to have recruited Iskandar Safa as a Mossad asset to help in finding Israeli pilot Ron Arad.

+Media Ownership

 In January 2019, Safa announced his intention to take over the regional newspaper Nice-Matin.
 In July of the same year, he withdrew from the process due to a competing bid from French billionaire, Xavier Niel, as well as opposition from the newspaper's editorial staff.

+Safa also owned Valmonde which publishes the weekly Valeurs Actuelles, a conservative right-wing publication.
+He sought to change the public image of the magazine by firing its editor, Geoffroy Lejeune.
+Safa criticized the "zemmourisation" of the magazine and sought to moderate it.

 In July 2019, Safa acquired a 39% stake in a Nice-based private TV station, Azur TV.
 Azur provides news services for the area of the Mediterranean coast between Marseilles and Menton.